microsoft/foldingdiff/README.md

 ### Downloading data

 We require some data files not packaged on Git due to their large size.
-These are not strictly required for sampling (as long as you are not using the `--testcomparison` option, see below); this is required for training your own model.
+These are not required for sampling (as long as you are not using the `--testcomparison` option, see below); this is required for training your own model.
 We provide a script in the `data` dir to download requisite CATH data.

 ```bash
 # Download the CATH dataset